Eve-PySpy/PySpy/README.md

 ## Background

-PySpy was born out of frustration over the *death* of [Pirate's Little Helper](http://eve-plh.com/#/home), a great [EVE Online](https://www.eveonline.com/) third-party tool for gathering useful information on character names from the in-game *local chat* window.
+PySpy is a fast and simple character intel tool for [EVE Online](https://www.eveonline.com/).
+Within seconds, PySpy gathers useful information on character names from the in-game *local chat* window.

 PySpy connects to [CCP's ESI API](https://esi.evetech.net/ui/) and the [zKillboard API](https://github.com/zKillboard/zKillboard/wiki) and is available on Windows, macOS and Linux.